 These are Microsoft requirements that are not specific to our software program.

-How do I sort my worklist or inventory?
+How do I sort my worklist or inventory in Artel Pipette Tracker software?
 For example, how do I sort the display by owner?

 The easiest way to sort the worklist and inventory is to click on the column header.
 The worklist will be sorted alphabetically by the data in the column.
 Each department can also print out a report with their own inventory on it by creating a report that filters only their pipettes.

-Do I need a computer in the same room as the PCS to use the Pipette Tracker software?
+Do I need a computer in the same room as the PCS2 /PCS3 to use Artel Pipette Tracker software?

 Yes.
-The program is tightly integrated with the PCS instrument and it needs to communicate with the PCS.
+The program is tightly integrated with the PCS instrument and it needs to communicate with the instrument.

-Does the software notify the administrator of a user lockout?
+Does the Artel Pipette Tracker software notify the administrator of a user lockout?

 Can Artel Pipette Tracker be used on a Windows 7 operating system?